 Washability: We all know pets are messy, and accidents can happen in stressful situations — like flying.
 Some carriers are waterproof or water-resistant to keep any wetness from seeping through, and others have removable liners or bedding that you can toss in the washing machine once you get home.

 Extra features: From expandable panels that let pets stretch out in flight to built-in pockets for holding travel documents, some carriers are equipped with lots of special features designed to meet specific needs.
 There’s nothing wrong with a bare-bones carrier as long as it works well for you and your pet, but extras like padded shoulder straps for comfort or locking zippers for security can make a big difference.

-Best overall carriers
+Best overall pet carrier

 Best carrier for small pets

-Best expandable carrier
+Best expandable pet carrier

 Small: 16” x 10”x 9”, max weight 7 lbs; Medium: 18” x 11” x 11”, max weight 13 lbs; Large: 19” x 12” x 12” | Removable, washable liner | Expandable, collar clip, luggage strap, collapsible for storage